Predators (soundtrack)

-Predators: Original Motion Picture Soundtrack is the official soundtrack album of the 2010 science fiction film Predators.
+Predators (Original Motion Picture Soundtrack) is the official soundtrack album of the 2010 science fiction film Predators.
 It was composed and orchestrated by John Debney, conducted by Pete Anthony, performed by the Hollywood Studio Symphony and released on July 5, 2010 via La-La Land Records and Fox Music.
-The score is completely orchestral and makes use of several themes from the first two films composed by Alan Silvestri.
+The score is completely orchestral and makes use of several themes from the first two films composed by Alan Silvestri, as well as nods to Jerry Goldsmith's main title from Alien.
 The main "Predator"-theme plays for the first time in the film when the Predators first appear.
 Later, it is used at several points throughout the film.